sammy17/bombs-n-balloons/README.md

 Now follow the rest of the instructions in Getting started section.

-### Using the BRAM verilog module generator for storing sprites
+### BRAM verilog module generator for storing sprites
 We have a python script that takes a set of sprites as input and produces a verilog module that stores the pixel values of all the sprites in BRAM blocks.
 To use this script,
 1. Put your images in the `sprites_bram_generator` folder
 2. In the python script `sprites_bram_generator/pixel_converter.py`, set the image names in the `img_dirs` array.